siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 006 Curl Preserves Flow.md

 Curl therefore preserves source-free structure identically.
 It is the differential form of source-free reorganization: continuous turning, with no tearing and no start or end points introduced by the evolution itself.

-A single local rotation only recirculates the flow.
-It turns the structure without yet carrying it forward as transport.
-The next question is whether one self-turning field is enough for stable propagation.